How to care for your Cactus

 Emerald Ripple Cactus

-Your Emerald Ripple Cactus needs as much sunlight as it can possibly get through the early spring and into late Fall.
-Turn it frequently so a new section faces the light, or it will begin to lean.
-It can handle indirect sunlight, but will not thrive as it will in full sun.
+Your Emerald Ripple Cactus needs as much bright light to full sunlight as it can possibly get.
 Make sure to acclimate if moving outside into the direct sunlight.
 In the winter, if possible, move it to a cooler spot with less light so it can go dormant and rest.

 This plant requires no additional humidity.